When my mom found the CD to 50 Cent's Get Rich or Die Tryin’ on my bedroom floor, she picked up the phone and called my dad.

 “There’s a picture of a gangster wearing a bandana and a bulletproof vest!
 And there’s a bullet hole on the case!”

 She wasn’t wrong.
-But she wasn't exactly right either.
+But she wasn't right either.

 It wasn’t a bandana.
 It was a durag.
 And it wasn’t a bulletproof vest.
 It was a Gucci shoulder holster.
 50 wasn’t even wearing a shirt.

-Even though she misread a few details, the message was clear.
-50 Cent wasn't just an artist.
+But the message was clear.
+50 Cent wasn't just another rapper.
 He was a gangsta.

-That’s the kind of work I want to make.
+That's the kind of work I admire.
 Work people respond to, whether they like it or not.

 Back to Top